 FR-EE unveils the design of the new Latin American Art Museum (LAAM) in Miami.

-At the Feria Internacional del Libro in Guadalajara, Fernando Romero presented Cómo funciona la música, the Spanish version of David Byrne’s most recent book.
-He is well-known for being the frontman of Talking Heads.
+At the Feria Internacional del Libro in Guadalajara, Fernando Romero presented Cómo funciona la música, the Spanish version of Talking Head lead singer David Byrne’s most recent book.

 The City of Juárez has approved the design of a new convention center as part of FR-EE’s master plan to revitalize the US-Mexico border city, providing more than 269,000+ ft² state-of-the-art space.
 The façade will be constructed of solar panels and generate enough power to operate year-round.